talk2pankajx/sensor-fault-detection/README.md

 # sensor-fault-detection
-Classification about the sensors fault using the reading
+Classification about the sensors fault using the sensor reading